agazinakou/Business-Model-App/README.md

 - XML PHP Extension
 - JSON PHP Extension

-## Contact me
+## Getting Help

-If you need technical support or have any questions, please send a message to [agazinakou@gmail.com](mailto:agazinakou@gmail.com) or via skype: aziiin5.
+If you have any questions or feedback, please send a message to [agazinakou@gmail.com](mailto:agazinakou@gmail.com) or via skype: aziiin5.

 **Don't re-invent the wheel, Just re-align It.**